The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 ## Input Remapper profiles
 I can't vouch that these files will work on another machine, even if you have the exact same input device - I've never tried.
 Even if they don't work, you may find it useful to inspect them to inform your choices when setting up your own device profiles.

-These are `.json` files.
-They live in the respective folder for each device in `/home/<username>/.config/input-remapper-2/presets/`
+These `.json` files live in the respective folder for each device in `/home/<username>/.config/input-remapper-2/presets/`

+1. `Elite-SpacePilot` is a profile for my 3DConnexion SpacePilot Pro.
+2. `Elite-Tartarus-v2` is a profile for my Razer Tartarus v2 keypad.
+3. `Elite-Winwing` is a profile for my Winwing Ursa Minor R joystick.

 ## Custom.4.2.binds
 These are only included for me when/if I have to reinstall.
 You may find some benefit from inspecting them, I suppose.
 Yes, the bindings make no sense at all if you're playing with a keyboard.
 I don't care what key I'm pressing when I have a control mapped to a joystick emulating a keypress through Input Remapper.